ACT Criminal Law

 Penalties range from 12 months to 8 years imprisonment, plus fines

-The offence of money laundering is defined under s 563A of the Act.
-It states a person who “engages, directly or indirectly, in a transaction that involves, or receives, possesses, conceals, disposes of, or deals with any money or other property that is the proceeds of an offence”, is guilty of a crime.
-The person is liable to 20 years imprisonment.
+The offence of property laundering is defined under s 563A of the Code.
+It states a person who engages, directly or indirectly, in a transaction that involves, or receives, possesses, conceals, disposes of, or deals with any money or other property that is the proceeds of an offence, is guilty of a crime.
+The person is liable for up to 20 years imprisonment.

 Those who have accepted or transferred money via catfishing may have unwittingly committed a crime such as money laundering.
 They may also have placed themselves in danger by unknowingly becoming part of an international criminal network.

 A catfish can use fraud to engage in sexual activity.
 More serious charges apply if the conduct involves children.
 Under s 204B of the Act, it is an offence to use electronic communication to procure for sexual activity, or expose to indecent matter, a child under 16.
 The offence carries a penalty of 5 years imprisonment if the child is aged under 16, and 10 years imprisonment if the child is aged under 13.

 The establishment of a fake online profile can carry liability for a range of charges, such as defamation and infringement of intellectual property.